dnovischi/automatic-subtitles/README.md

 3. Translate each subtitle line with Google Translate (no API key required)
 4. Burn the translated subtitles into the video with FFmpeg

-For every video processed, three output files are produced:
+For each processed video, the pipeline generates:
-- the original-language SRT
+- an original-language SRT file
-- the translated SRT
+- a translated SRT file
-- the output video with subtitles burned in
+- a subtitled output video in the target language

 ---